Hira Tareen

 Hira Tareen (born 1982) is a Pakistani model and actress.
 Her TV appearances include Mohabat Subh Ka Sitara Hai, Goya, Tum Kon Piya, Khuda Mera Bhi Hai, Khaas, Zard Zamano Ka Sawera and Choti Choti Batain.
 She has also appeared in the 2013 film Seedlings.

 Personal life

-She is married to actor Ali Safina in 2013, with whom she has one child.
+Hira Tareen is the sister of model, actor and photographer, Zara Tareen.
+She married actor Ali Safina in 2013.
+They welcomed a daughter in December 2017.